Career Management for Working Adults: A Step-by-Step Framework

 3. Develop New Skills

-When workers cultivate new skills, that advancement helps both the employee and their employer.
-Having a resume that shows continued education and the pursuit of graduate-level work can be a plus for anyone seeking a promotion or change in career.
+When workers cultivate new skills, they help both themselves and their employers.
+A resume that shows continued education and the pursuit of graduate-level work can be a plus for anyone seeking a promotion or change in career.

 4. Network